 I would like to share and do some creative things with you as well, if you feel like.
 Use the turntable and do some pottery, share recipes (e.g. how to make fermented veggies, jams, pickles etc.) or do some music or acrobatics, juggling, clown exercises.
 Languages.
 And am especially interested in learning from you.
 I know it sounds strange but even simple things like washing dishes sometimes are done differently ( I know Malay, Italians and Germans definitely have different techniques in washing dishes :) ) and I am open to see and learn from everyone ;)

-I would need some practical help things like: get up early :) :) and help me to do breakfast, to tidy up, clean.
-Especially the extra cleaning tasks... dusting shelves or cleaning in angles which usually stay untouched for some time... vaccumclean, hang up clothes, wash the dishes, bring out garbage, harvest vegetables and remove weeds, sow and plant small plants, cook, bring and chop wood or collect twigs in the forest, play, converse with Suraya and Lalita, read books to them or support them during their projects...
-Wash up and clear the kitchen after dinner when I put the kids to bed because usually I fall asleep with the kids :) and it's so sad to find all the dirty dishes from the day before the next morning :)
+We can need a lot of help in the practical field of building structures with wood, clay and natural material; maintaining the garden and our small outdoor structure, getting and cutting wood in the woods, the vegetable garden, would need some practical help things like: get up early :) and help to tidy up, clean.
+Especially the extra cleaning tasks... dusting shelves or cleaning in angles which usually stay untouched for some time... vaccumclean, hang up clothes, wash the dishes, bring out garbage, harvest vegetables and remove weeds, sow and plant small plants, cook, bring and chop wood or collect twigs in the forest, play, converse with Suraya and Lalita, read books to them or support them during their projects.

-The house is very small and we cannot host anyone in the house but we have a Camping Car that is parked nearby with a small toilet and even stove to heat up or cook small meals.
-Even though I don’t think that will be necessary as we will most likely always eat together and cook in the kitchen.
-Of course the house, th comfortable sofa, the bathroom are always at your disposition but we think it is also important that you have your own space so I think the Camping Car is the best solution.
+In our house we have one bedroom with a double bed for guests and we have a Camping Car that is parked nearby with a small toilet and even stove to heat up or cook small meals.
+In the kitchen comfortable sofa, the bathroom are always at your disposition but we think it is also important that you have your own space so I think the Camping Car is the best solution.
 You can see the inside and outside of it in the pictures.

 We eat a lot of vegetables and rice, pasta and other cereals.
 It is not at all a problem for us to respect religious or ethical rules or reasons for nutrition.
 So Halal food and vegans, kosher or "everything eaters" are welcome and will find a mother who is open to cook your favourite dish :) and who is very keen to get to know your favorite food aswell ;)

-There are a lot of small towns nearby and I usually don't go to the big cities but have enough cultural program around Schio and Santorso.
-Nice ice creams, cafés, pizzas and sushis.
-Parcs where we meet up with friends and afternoon or evening activities such as Biodanza, Circus, Capoeira and typical dance from Puglia called Pizzica etc, concerts and theater or cinemas as well.
-During the weekend and on wednesdays there is a very nice Market at Schio where I usually go once a week to get some cheese, vegetables that don't grow in our garden and for the fun to meet people and friends by chance...
+Pontedera or San Miniato are small towns nearby and I usually don't go to the big towns but have enough cultural program around the neighbourhood because we have a big community of musicians, friends and alternative thinking people around.
+In our community surroundings we have enough indoor and outdoor space where we meet up with friends and afternoon or evening activities such as Contact Impro, Circus, Choir singing and free and improvise music around the fire and know nice places where to get to concerts, theater or cinemas as well.
+During the weekend and on many weekdays there are nice farmer Markets nearby where I usually go once a week to get some cheese, vegetables that don't grow in our garden and for the fun to meet people and friends by chance...